9elt/CPG/README.md

 ### limitations

-* there is no salt encryption method yet, if you want to share a salt across devices, make sure to encrypt it first.
+* there isn't a salt encryption method yet.

-* hasn't been tested on windows.
+* not tested on windows.

 * doesn't clean bash_history